verticelo/mass-delete-facebook-group-posts/README.md

 # fb-groups-delete-posts-older-than-x-days
-This script allows you to delete posts older than X days in groups where you are an admin.
+This script allows you to delete posts, except X newest ones, in groups where you are an admin.

 #####Usage:
-Read the comments in the script
+Read the comments in the bottom of the script

 #####Pull requests: